jkondratowicz/smart-testament/README.md

 The whole logic is executed by a smart contract on Ethereum network.
 Step (3) uses a custom ChainLink external adapter to call social media API to check for user's latest activity.

+### Project structure
+- `contracts/SmartTestament.sol` - main smart contract
+- `twitter_adapter/` - external adapter that needs to be run separately
+- `frontend/` - UI for using metamask to deposit etc. (TODO)

 ### To do:

 - contract tests